djkeh/djkeh.github.io/_posts/articles/2015-03-09-Typing-tab-key-inside-textarea-using-javascript.md

 ##### 8. Calling `enableTab()` on keyboard event

 Okay, Let's call the function on the keyboard event handler!
-This code is presentation of using keyboard event handler in the `<textarea>` called `onkeydown` event handler, using jQuery.
+This code is the presentation of using keyboard event handler in the `<textarea>` called `onkeydown` event handler, using jQuery.

 {% highlight javascript linenos %}
 $('textarea').on('keydown', function(event) {